-Our team works with marketing professionals with varying levels of SEO expertise providing local SEO services.
+Our team works with marketing professionals with varying levels of SEO knowledge and expertise.
 Some clients just need help with the basics, while others are ready for more advanced tactics.
 One strategy that more search professionals are turning to is TF-IDF for SEO.

 TF-IDF, which stands for Term Frequency with Inverse Document Frequency, has been popular in Germany for more than four years and is just now gaining traction in the United States.
 Keep reading to learn more about this strategy and how you can apply it to your SEO efforts.